Leica T vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T Typ 701 lacks such a headphone port.

-Both the T Typ 701 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The T Typ 701 was replaced by the Leica TL, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Both the T Typ 701 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The T Typ 701 was replaced by the Leica TL, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the T Typ 701 and A7R II can be found, respectively, in the Leica T Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica T or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.